-ACTI-I successfully concluded
+ACTI-I has been successfully completed

-In August 2023, the ACTI-I project was completed with the presentation of the results in a limited edition booklet, but via this link also available for download in pdf format. |
+In August 2023, the ACTI-I project was completed with the presentation of the results in a booklet that was published in a limited edition, but can also be downloaded in PDF format via this link (In Dutch). | ![]() |

 The imperfect functioning of ISA is mainly due to: